Video title

 Day 3

-Trek from Gujreni/Lower Bekaltal (2750 m) to Brahmatal (3400 m)
+Trek from Gujreni/Lower Bekaltal (2750 m) to Brahmatal (3400 M)

-Duration: 4-5 hours to reach Brahmatal
+Duration: 4-5 hours

 The trail from the Gujreni Campsite enters a thicket of forests with a moderate ascent throughout.
 You will catch the first glimpse of Mt.
 Trishul through the towering trees here.
 At a 2 hour hike away, lays the Bekaltal lake lined with Oak trees all around.